Brownies For Two (Ramekin Brownies)

 This brownie for two recipe is individual brownies baked in ramekins.
 Unlike my Small Batch Brownies baked in a loaf pan, you won’t have any leftovers.

-Serve them to end your Romantic Dinner For Two At Home.
+Serve your ramekin brownies to end your Romantic Dinner For Two At Home.

 What are ramekins?

 Ramekins are round ceramic baking dishes with a fluted exterior.
-They’re the perfect vessel to serve individual desserts.
+They’re the perfect vessel to serve individual desserts, such as my Single Serve Brownie.

 Deep dish brownies get their name because they’re much thicker than average brownies when baked in ramekins.